ethereum/zkvm-website/src/content/blog/community-update-q2.md

 ### Developer Success Stories

 **DeFi Protocol Integration**
-> "Integrating with ZK-EVM was seamless.
+> "Integrating with zkEVM was seamless.
 Our existing smart contracts worked without any modifications, and we saw a 90% reduction in gas costs."
 >
 > *— Sarah Chen, CTO of DeFiLabs*